gkutsarov/haproxy-keepalived/README.md

 The load balancer passes the requests to the web servers and also checks their health.
 If one of them is down, all requests will automatically be redirected to the remaining web servers.

-In addition to that, the two load balancer nodes monitor each other using a heartbeat.
+In addition to that for another layer of redundancy, the two load balancer nodes are configured with a **virtual IP** shared between and monitor each other using a heartbeat.
 If the master fails, the slave becomes the master - users won't notice any disruption of the service.

 	            +-----------------+